RuBoMa/mini-framework-git/README.md

 - ✅ State management with reactive updates
 - ✅ Event handling

-Copy the code below into a test file and open it in a browser to verify framework functionality.
+Copy the code below into app.js for testing purpose and open it in a browser to verify framework functionality.
 Ensure file paths match the folder structure.

 ```javascript